dm13450/dm13450.github.io/about.md

 permalink: /about/
 ---

-I am a 4th year Theoretical Physics student at the University of Manchester finishing my final year of my MPhys degree.

-My interests include stochastic process and how they apply in the real world, general financial market interaction and machine learning.

-I have worked for an investment bank, pricing equity derivatives using C# and Excel.
-I have also worked for the NHS implementing a mobile working device, which involved educating the end users.

-The majority of the content has been edited and corrected by [Sophie Pedder](https://www.twitter.com/star_girlsophie).
+I am a newly started graduate student at University College London and a member of the Financial Computing Training Programme.
+This means that I am currently studying for an Masters in Research (MRes) in Computer Science and will be starting a PhD programme in statistics in 2016.
+Previously, I completed an MPhys in Theoretical Physics at the University of Manchester.

+I have worked in the finance industry at large investment bank as part of an equity derivatives team that engineered software to price a large range of  securites.
+I have also worked at a smaller firm as a intern trading emerging market products in both european and american markets.